Labor Unions

 Indonesia should not be famous for its constant demonstration at the center of town and created all sorts of traffic jams and commotions.
 May be an open field of 20 hectares or more and at each provinces is set aside, far away from the city where demonstration can take place without any anarchy and not disrupting the already crowded city and burdening additional unnecessary expenses to other activities business or not.

-8. Sputjam Says:
+8. Sputjam says:

 Malay types do not understand economics.
 In bintan and batam, foreign investors closed plants because local government started local taxes which is too much.